ethereum-optimism/optimism/specs/deposits.md

 transaction type on the L1 chain in the future.
 We don't pick `0x7F` itself in case it becomes used for a variable-length encoding scheme.

-### Uses of the Deposit Transaction Type
+### Kinds of Deposited Transactions

-Although in practice we define only one new transaction type we can distinguish between two distinct situations which occur in the deposit block, based on their positioning.
+Although we define only one new transaction type, we can distinguish between two kinds of deposited transactions, based on their positioning in the [deposit block][g-deposit-block]:

-1. The first transaction MUST be a [L1 attributes deposit][l1-attributes-deposit], followed by
+1. The first transaction MUST be a [L1 attributes deposited transaction][l1-attr-deposit], followed by
-2. an array of zero-or-more [L1 transaction deposits][l1-transaction-deposits] submitted to the deposit feed contract on L1.
+2. an array of zero-or-more [user-deposited transactions][user-deposited] submitted to the deposit feed contract on L1.

-The rationale for creating only one new transaction type is to minimize both modifications to L1 client software and complexity in general.
+We only define a single new transaction type in order to minimize modifications to L1 client software, and complexity in general.

-> **TODO** Specify and link to deposit blocks

-### Validation and Authorization of Deposit Transaction Types
+### Validation and Authorization of Deposited Transactions

-[authorization]: #validation-and-authorization-of-deposit-transaction-types
+[authorization]: #validation-and-authorization-of-deposited-transaction

-As noted above, the deposit transaction type does not include a signature for validation.
-Rather, authorization is handled by the [L2 chain Derivation][derivation] process, which when correctly processed will only derive transactions with a `from` address attested to by the logs of the [L1 deposit feed contract][deposit-feed-contract].
+As noted above, the deposited transaction type does not include a signature for validation.
+Rather, authorization is handled by the [L2 chain derivation][derivation] process, which when correctly applied will only derive transactions with a `from` address attested to by the logs of the [L1 deposit feed contract][deposit-feed-contract].

-In the event a deposit transaction is included which is not derived by the [execution engine][execution-engine] using the correct derivation algorithm, the resulting state transition would be invalid.

 ### Execution

-In order to execute a deposit transaction:
+In order to execute a deposited transaction:

 First, the balance of the `from` account MUST be increased by the amount of `mint`.

-Then, the execution environment for a deposit transaction is initialized based on the transaction's values, in exactly the same manner as it would be for an EIP-155 transaction.
+Then, the execution environment for a deposited transaction is initialized based on the transaction's attributes, in exactly the same manner as it would be for an EIP-155 transaction.

 Specifically, a new EVM call frame targeting the `to` address is created with values initialized as
 follows: